haproxytech/haproxy-lua-cors/README.md

 Cross-origin Request Sharing allows you to permit client-side code running within a different domain to call your services.
 This module extends HAProxy so that it can:

+* set an *Access-Control-Allow-Methods* header in response to a preflight request
+* set an *Access-Control-Allow-Headers* header in response to a preflight request
-* set an *Access-Control-Allow-Methods* and *Access-Control-Max-Age* header in response to CORS preflight requests.
+* set an *Access-Control-Max-Age* header in response to a preflight request
 * set an *Access-Control-Allow-Origin* header to whitelist a domain.
 Note that this header should only ever return either a single domain or an asterisk (*).
 Otherwise, it would have been possible to hardcode all permitted domains without the need for Lua scripting.

 This library checks the incoming *Origin* header, which contains the calling code's domain, and tries to match it with the list of permitted domains.
 If there is a match, that domain is sent back in the *Access-Control-Allow-Origin* header.